1971–72 Pittsburgh Condors season: Awards and honors

-Dispersal Draft
+ABA Dispersal Draft

 On June 13, 1972, months after participating in and completing the 1972 ABA draft, it was announced by ABA commissioner Jack Dolph that both the Pittsburgh Condors and "The Floridians" franchises would go defunct for the 1972–73 ABA season due to neither team finding a viable location to help ensure their survival beyond the season, especially due to rumblings regarding a future NBA-ABA merger looking to not include either team alongside the Memphis Pros (who would soon afterward rebrand themselves into the Memphis Tams in an attempt to regain sustainability in the ABA) due to them all being considered the weakest links of the ABA at the time.
 For the Condors, the team tried to find a newer, bigger location like Birmingham, Tucson, El Paso, New Haven, Cincinnati, and even San Diego (the last two places also being places "The Floridians" would look into, with San Diego later having its own expansion franchise for the ABA in the San Diego Conquistadors the following season), but no location feigned interest in the team.
 In the final ABA draft Pittsburgh ever participated in, the Condors selected John Gianelli from the University of the Pacific, Chuck Terry from California's Long Beach State University, Bob Davis from Weber State University, Wil Robinson from West Virginia University, Harold Fox from Jacksonville University, James Silas from Stephen F. Austin State University, Joe Mackey from the University of Southern California, Marshall Wingate from Niagara University, Charles Edge from LeMoyne–Owen College, Brian Adrian from Davidson College, Joe Gaines from Belmont College, Chic Downing from Benedictine College, Billy Pleas from the University of Detroit, David Werthman from West Virginia University, Henry Seawright from Manhattan College, Lee McCollough from Indiana University of Pennsylvania, Harry Anderson from Saint Peter's College, and Mexican-born player Manuel Raga from the Ignis Varese in Italy with their final draft picks.
 The ABA would host its first ever dispersal draft a month later on July 13 involving former Condors and Floridians players, with every remaining team except for the Denver Rockets taking at least one player that was on the Condors at the time of the draft.
 This draft in question would be six rounds long, but Condors players would only be taken up until the first five rounds of that specific draft.
 Still, the following Condors players (including those just drafted by the Condors months prior in the 1972 ABA draft) would be selected in this order by the following surviving ABA teams of the time outside of the Denver Rockets due to them opting to take Floridians players with all of their available choices at hand.